arduino/docs-content/content/hardware/03.nano/boards/nano-r4/datasheet/datasheet.md

 The GPIOs on the R7FA4M1AB3CFM microcontroller can handle up to **8 mA**.
 Never connect devices that draw higher current directly to a GPIO.

-In case you need to power external devices that require more power, e.g. servo motors, use an external power supply.
+In case you need to drive external devices that require more current, e.g. high brightness LEDs, use an external current amplifier interface (e.g. a MOSFET or a transistor).

-### Battery Backup
+### RTC Battery Backup

 The Nano R4 features a battery backup function.
 It can be powered through the **VBATT** pin (see [pinout](#pinout) section).
 The battery backup will power the RTC, the 32.768 kHz oscillators, the wakeup control and the backup memory.